 Pickleball is fun, friendly and easy to learn

-The park is located off Tank Farm Road at 1040 Fuller Road — and the new courts will allow for opportunities to play all day and for the club to host tournaments.
+The new courts will allow players, including from the growing SLO Pickleball Club, to play all day and for the club to host tournaments.